jhmcstanton/jhmcstanton.github.io/posts/blog/2020-11-24-dependent-units.markdown

 Hopefully this gives you some ideas of how to use types in different ways in your projects, even if it is "just" wrapping your inputs in explicit types like in the haskell example.
+I mean, that's what I would do.